UofSC-Fall-2022-Math-587-001/jekyll/syllabus.md

 I will cite and/or reference any materials that I use in this course that I do not create.

-Anything that appears on this website is copyright &copy; 2021 Matthew Ballard and is distributed by an <a href="https://github.com/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/tree/master/LICENSE.txt\">MIT license.
+Anything that appears on this website is copyright &copy; 2021 Matthew Ballard and is distributed by an <a href="https://github.com/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/tree/master/LICENSE.txt">MIT license</a>.

 Course materials that do not appear on this website are copyright &copy; 2021 Matthew Ballard and all rights are reserved.
 In particular, you may not distribute any of these course materials in any fashion.